chewie625/text-reader-extension/README.md

 1. Highlight any text on any webpage
 2. Right-click on the highlighted text
-3. Select "Read out loud" from the context menu
+3. Select "Text Reader" > "Read out loud" from the context menu
 4. The text will be read aloud using your system's text-to-speech
+5. To stop reading, you can:
+    - Right-click and select "Text Reader" > "Stop Reading"
+    - **Press the Delete key on your keyboard**
+    - Use the Stop button in the extension popup

 ## How it works

 - **manifest.json**: Defines the extension structure and permissions
-- **background.js**: Creates the context menu and handles menu clicks
+- **background.js**: Creates the context menu and handles menu clicks, enables/disables "Stop Reading"
-- **content.js**: Implements the text-to-speech functionality using the Web Speech API
+- **content.js**: Implements the text-to-speech functionality, handles Delete key, and notifies background of reading state

 ## Customization